The only thing worse than having a job, is not having a job.

 Feeling completely stuck and have a lot of time on your hands?
 Give volunteering a whirl.

 Not only can volunteering give you the inside peek into what a potential job is really like, but it can also fulfill your feelings of purposeless for the time being.
 I wouldn’t recommend volunteering full time, though.
 You have bills to pay!
-Money to save!
+Money to save with FIfth Third!
 But a part time volunteering gig will take your mind off the limbo, satisfy your desire to contribute, and educate you for a new field.
 And who knows?
 Maybe a part time volunteer job could turn into a full time paying job that you love.
 Opportunities, opportunities, opportunities!

 4. Use Plan B